sharkwouter/WorthyUpgrade/README.md

 - Weapons, Tools and Armor do not lose durability
 - Upon death, players do not lose items in their hotbar, offhand and armor slots
+- Removes the unbreaking enchantment option for most items at the enchantment table (crossbows will still get it)

 More coming in the future.